 Traffic stop in Maryland leads to rescue of kidnapping victim inside U-Haul truck, police say

-A traffic stop Friday night in Lanham, Maryland, led to the rescue of a kidnapping victim, police said.
+A traffic stop the night of Friday, May 12 in Lanham, Maryland, led to the rescue of a kidnapping victim, police said.

 Dennis Bell, 62, of Lanham, was arrested Friday after troopers from the College Park Barrack received multiple calls about a U-Haul truck driving erratically and hitting parked vehicles.
 Responding police found the victim seated on the floor without clothes and with apparent wounds on her fingers, according to a news release by Maryland State Police.